Sewer Camera Inspection in Seattle, WA (Side Sewer & Sewer Scope Inspections)

 Using our locator tools, we can also pinpoint the exact depth and position of any problem areas.

-After the inspection, you’ll receive video footage and a clear summary of what we found, along with straightforward recommendations for cleaning or repair.
-It’s one of the simplest ways to prevent backups and protect your home from unexpected sewer failures.
+After the inspection, you’ll receive video footage and a clear summary of what we found, along with straightforward recommendations for cleaning or repair, if needed.

 When to Schedule a Sewer Inspection